a-a-borodin/a-a-borodin/README.md

   Republican Olympiad in Information Technology among higher education students.

 * 💡 **Ministerial Stage Finalist — "100 Ideas for Belarus"**
-  Presentation of the "Borodinbaa" AI legal assistant at the national level, Minsk.
+  Presentation of the "Borodinbaa" (What If) at the national level, Minsk.

 * 🏨 **Participant — InDev Solutions Hackathon (BSU & HTP)**
   Case: "Smart Hotel Access System".